Ara-Chobanyan/Find-Students-Average/README.md

 # find-students-average
-Working on a stimple program to create a group of students, and inputting there grades to find there average.
+Simple program where you input a students name and grades, so that you can call the students name and find there average.

 # Todo

-- [x] Create a find average function
+- [x] Make a function that finds the average of a slice.
-- [ ] Create functions that take in a string from bufio and convert it to a slice of int
-- [ ] Create a data type for Students
+- [ ] Make a data structure of students
-- [ ] Create a function that creates students
+- [ ] Make a function that creates new students.
-- [ ] Create a function that adds a slice of int to already made students

 # Credit
 Helped me for converting user inputs into slices